Algebraic structures of Vassiliev invariants for knot families: One-parametric families

 One can wonder if there can appear algebraic relations on Vassiliev invariants that restrict the number of Vassiliev invariants of order $\leq d$ to be $\leq d+1$ for some $d$.
-Indeed, algebraic relations can force the number of Vassiliev invariants to grow almost linearly with the order $d$ but this growth still exceeds the number of monomials in a knot parameter inside a Vassiliev invariant.
-Thus, any 1-parametric algebra of Vassiliev invariants is finitely generated.
+Or maybe, we can choose specific Vassiliev invariants which are rarely non-zero and do not contain low powers in $n$.
+Can this force such a 1-parametric algebra of Vassiliev invariants to be infinitely generated?
+Examples and reasonings provide the intuition that a 1-parametric algebra of polynomial Vassiliev invariants always has only a finite number of generators.
+Still, we currently lack strict mathematical proof.

 \paragraph{Algebraic independence.} As we have stated at the beginning of Section~\ref{sec:1-param}, there is only one algebraically independent Vassiliev invariant.
 All generic one-parametric Vassiliev invariants~\eqref{v-gen} are algebraically expressed through ${\cal V}^{{\cal K}_n}_2$.
 For example, the relation between ${\cal V}^{{\cal K}_n}_2$ and ${\cal V}^{{\cal K}_n}_3$ is